slatedocs/slate/source/includes/_lsrc.md

 }
 ```

 Returns the campaign history IDs associated with all report runs for the specified report (adhoc or scheduled).
+These IDs can be passed to the "Get Report Results" method to return report URLs and actual ranking data.

 ### HTTP Request